umwrit350sp17/Team1/Team_Docs/Draft 1/Section 8 - How to Manage Files and Sessions in FocusWriter.md

+# How to Manage Files and Sessions in FocusWriter
 **Step 1** - Mouse over the "file" section at the top left-hand corner of the screen, and mouse over the "sessions" tab near the bottom.
 ![picture1](Assets/8.png)